-In June 2016, the FASB issued Accounting Standards Update 2016-13 - Financial Instruments - Credit Losses (Topic 326) ("ASU 2016-13").
+In June 2016, the FASB issued ASU 2016-13 - Financial Instruments - Credit Losses (Topic 326) ("ASU 2016-13").
 The main objective of ASU 2016-13 is to provide financial statement users with more decision-useful information about the expected credit losses on financial instruments.
 ASU 2016-13 replaces the incurred loss impairment methodology in current GAAP with a methodology that reflects expected credit losses and requires consideration of a broader range of reasonable and supportable information to inform credit loss estimates.
 ASU 2016-13 affects entities holding financial assets and net investment in leases that are not accounted for at fair value through net income including loans, debt securities, trade receivables, net investments in leases, and any other financial assets not excluded from the scope that have the contractual right to receive cash.
 ASU 2016-13 is effective for public business entities for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
-We have not determined the impact that ASU 2016-13 will have on our financial position, operations or cash flows.
+We do not expect that ASU 2016-13 will have a material impact on our financial position, operations or cash flows upon adoption.

-In January 2017, the FASB issued ASU 2017-04 - Intangibles - Goodwill and Other - ("ASU 2017-04").
+In January 2017, the FASB issued ASU 2017-04 - Intangibles - Goodwill and Other ("ASU 2017-04").
 ASU 2017-04 simplifies how an entity is required to test goodwill for impairment by eliminating Step 2 from the goodwill impairment test.
 A public business entity that is a SEC filer should adopt the amendments in this update for its annual or any interim goodwill impairment tests in fiscal years beginning after December 15, 2019, with early adoption permitted.
 We do not expect that ASU 2017-04 will have a material impact on our financial position, operations or cash flows upon adoption.

 In August 2018, the FASB issued ASU 2018-15 - Customer's Accounting for Implementation Costs Incurred in a Cloud Computing Arrangement that is a Service Contract ("ASU 2018-15").
 The amendments in ASU 2018-15 align the requirements for capitalizing implementation costs incurred in a hosting arrangement that is a service contract with the requirements for capitalizing implementation costs incurred to develop or obtain internal-use software (and hosting arrangements that include an internal-use software license).
 The accounting for the service element of a hosting arrangement that is a service contract is not affected by the amendments in ASU 2018-15.
-We are still evaluating the impact of ASU 2018-15.
 The amendments in ASU 2018-15 are effective for us for fiscal years beginning after December 15, 2019, and interim periods within those fiscal years.
 Early adoption of the amendments is permitted, including adoption in any interim period, for all entities.
 ASU 2018-15 can be applied either retrospectively or prospectively to all implementation costs incurred after the date of adoption.
+We expect to adopt ASU 2018-15 on a prospective basis.
+We do not expect that ASU 2018-15 will have a material impact on our financial position, operations or cash flows upon adoption.